lemlac/mulem/docs/reference.md

 a = 'a'
 ```

-Declare a variable with a type and it will be locked to that type in the scope.
+Declare a variable with a type and it will be locked to that type until reclared with `: T`.

 ```
 c: char
 c = 'c'
-c = 0   -- Error
+c = 0        -- Error!
+c: int = 0   -- OK!
 ```

 Adding a new line and indentation after the `=` starts a block.
 The last expression evaluated in the block is the value of that variable.